 Amish’s current practice focuses on two key areas – first, on litigating commercial disputes, particularly intellectual property matters in federal court; and second, on litigating labor and employment matters in state, federal and appellate courts.
 Amish prides himself on guiding his clients effectively through prelitigation and throughout the litigation lifecycle, including taking matters through trial.

-Outside of the office, Amish enjoys spending time with family and friends, hiking, traveling, and playing all sports, including basketball, football, soccer and tennis.
-He also intently follows and enjoys discussing Los Angeles sports teams, and is an avid fan of UCLA athletics.
+Outside of the office, Amish enjoys spending time with family and friends, hiking, traveling, and playing basketball, soccer and tennis.
+He also plays chess and intently follows and enjoys discussing Los Angeles sports teams, and is an avid fan of UCLA athletics.

 - Los Angeles County Bar Association

 - Extern to the Honorable Amy Pellman

 - Enforcement of intellectual property rights of numerous clientele, including declaratory and infringement actions

 - Represented an apparel company in trademark enforcement and defense, including issues pertaining to infringement, unfair competition, false designation of origin, and cancellation